ntorquet/lmt_toolkit_analysis/README.md

 ## Licence
 LMT-toolkit analysis is released under the GPL v3.0 licence.
-See the [LICENCE](LICENCE.MD) file.
+See the [LICENSE](LICENSE) file.

 ## Python Requirements (See [requirements.txt](requirements.txt))